Adam377/KSP-Grav-Fields-Calc/README.md

 # KSP-Grav-Fields-Calc
-Program to calculate gravitational field strength and speed above the surface of a moon or planet in Kerbal Space Program in C#
+Program to calculate gravitational field strength, speed above the surface of a moon or planet and the geostationary height above planets in Kerbal Space Program.
+Written in C# using a Windows Forms Application